RikMaxSpeed/SampleGen/README.md

 - Importantly: the end-to-end model training would fail because it was too complicated (disappearing gradients etc.)

 - The search space for the hyper parameter tuning is significantly reduced.
-If the outer model had a search-space of N parameters, and the inner VAE had a search space of M, the original search-space would be N * M, whilst it is now N + M. (ie: 9 vs 6 in my use-case)
+If the outer model had a search-space of N parameters, and the inner VAE had a search space of M, the original search-space would be N * M, whilst it is now N + M. (ie: 9 vs 6 in my use-case, this makes a huge difference!)

-- We can use different optimiser hyper-parameters (learning rate, batch size, weight decay) for the VAE than for the outer auto-encoder.
+- We can use different hyper-parameters for the otimiser (Adam: learning rate, batch size, weight decay) for the VAE than for the outer auto-encoder.

 ## Tests